AnthonyGallante/GodotConnectR/README.md

 # Godot-R Bridge Template

 An example project for connecting Godot applications with R backends via HTTP API using the plumber package.
+More complex requests are certainly possible, but this project will help serve as the minimum example necessary to get started.

 ## Prerequisites